network-analytics/draft-ietf-grow-bmp-yang/bmp_model_explanation.md

 The bmp model currently defines options for the initiation message, the statistics report, and the routing monitoring.
 The first two have simple configurations options and are shortly described next.
 The Routing monitoring is the most complex of all and it is detailed in its own section.

 * initiation-message: Content for a information TLV type-0 for identitification of the device.
 See RFC7854 Section 4.3 and 4.4
-* Statistics-interval: The interval of the statistics report.
+* Statistics-interval: The statistics report is enabled by the presence of the bmp-statistics-report container.
+The statistics-interval is mandatory if the bmp-statistics-report container exists, and defines the interval of the statistics report.
 See RFC7854 Section 4.8.

 ```
 bmp monitoring-stations monitoring-station 1